 My current research excavates the relationships among feminism, gender, psychology, and policy since World War II.
 I examine how feminist social scientists developed and communicated a science of gender that challenged traditional gender ideologies and informed policy from the institutional to the national level.
 I focus on women’s education and employment, violence against women, and women’s mental health.
-These questions form the core of my current book project, The Science and Politics of Gender: Feminist Psychology and its Publics in Late 20th Century America, under contract with Oxford University Press (forthcoming, 2019).
+These questions form the core of my current book project, The Science and Politics of Gender: Feminist Psychology and its Publics in Late 20th Century America, under contract with Oxford University Press.
+I am also working with colleague extraordinaire Peter Hegarty to guest edit a special issue of the journal American Psychologist on the science and politics of sexual orientation and gender diversity, which should be out in the fall of 2019!

 This page has the following sub pages.